CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Reserved-VLAN-Range-and-Limitations.md

 ## Determine the Reserved VLAN Range

-- NVIDIA Spectrum switches running Cumulus Linux 5.0 and later require a reserved VLAN for every bridge and QinQ bridge, plus 2.
+- NVIDIA Spectrum switches running Cumulus Linux 5.0 and later require a reserved VLAN for every bridge and QinQ bridge, plus two.
-- NVIDIA Spectrum switches running Cumulus Linux 4.4 and earlier require a reserved VLAN for every bridge, physical interface, layer 3 sub interface, and QinQ bridge, plus 1.
+- NVIDIA Spectrum switches running Cumulus Linux 4.4 and earlier require a reserved VLAN for every bridge, physical interface, layer 3 subinterface, and QinQ bridge, plus one.
-- Broadcom switches running Cumulus Linux 4.3 and earlier require a reserved VLAN for every bridge, physical interface, layer 3 sub interface, and QinQ bridge, plus 1.
+- Broadcom switches running Cumulus Linux 4.3 and earlier require a reserved VLAN for every bridge, physical interface, layer 3 subinterface, and QinQ bridge, plus one.

 The example below provides Linux-type shell commands to help you determine the in-use and configured VLAN counts and values.
 These commands are only a guide.
 Follow the guidelines below to determine how to best calculate the values.